Error estimates for approximations of nonlinear uniformly parabolic equations

 \subsection{Inf and sup convolutions of mesh functions}

-In the following proposition we summarize the facts that we need about inf and sup convolutions of mesh functions.
-The proof is very similar to the elliptic case (see Proposition 2.3 of \cite{Approx schemes}) so we omit it. \begin{prop} Assume $v\in C^{0,\eta}(\Umesh)$.
+In the following proposition we summarize the facts that we need about inf and sup convolutions of mesh functions. \begin{prop} Let us take $\theta>0$ and $v\in C^{0,\eta}(\Umesh)$.
 Then: \begin{enumerate} \item If $(x^*,t^*)$ is a point at which the infimum (resp. supremum) is achieved in the definition of $\convmesh(x,t)$ (resp. $v^{+}_{\theta, \theta}(x,t) $), then